IMPETUS for Career Success

 Here is a brochure you can use for recruiting: Recruiting Brochure

-The November visit is a research workshop: November 13, 2013!
-Come learn about the scientific method with MESSY, hands-on experiments and jump-start your own project!
+The November visit was a research workshop: November 13, 2013!
+We learned about the scientific method with MESSY, hands-on experiments to help jump-start your own project!

-The October visit is the annual Science and Engineering Festival on October 16 in Cheel.
-Last year over 250 local students attended!
+The October visit was the annual Science and Engineering Festival on October 16 in Cheel.
+Over 250 local students attended!

 The 2013-2014 IMPETUS Program's Kick-Off Clarkson event was on September 11, 2013 in the Cheel Barben Rooms.
 Participants learned about the activities lined up this year including the new Clarkson Discovery Challenge.
 Teachers--see the side curriculum link for hand-outs and information for your students!